tunapanda/wp-repo-tracker/readme.txt

 [Dasheroo](http://www.dasheroo.com/) is supported.

-You can use this plugin on an intranet or extranet, to show the status of a team or project You can use it to show KPI:s such as how many issues that were closed last week, plot a graph over the current number of open issues in the current sprint (a sprint burndown chart), or show all the issues with a "help-wanted" label in order to engage with the open source community.
+You can use this plugin on an intranet or extranet, to show the status of a team or project.
+For example, you can use it to show KPI:s such as how many issues that were closed last week, plot a graph over the current number of open issues in the current sprint (a sprint burndown chart), or show all the issues with a "help-wanted" label in order to engage with the open source community.

 Here are a few examples of things you can do: